 Dr Belinda Townsend is Deputy Director of the Menzies Centre for Health Governance and Fellow in the School of Regulation and Global Governance at the Australian National University.
 Belinda is an interdisciplinary scholar working at the interface between public health, governance, and political economy and is an emerging leader in the field of public health political science.Her work examines the political economy of health, including agenda-setting for health in areas outside the “health policy” domain such as trade and investment, employment, and social and welfare policy.

 Associate Professor Deborah Gleeson

-Associate Professor In Public Health, School Of Psychology And Public Health, La Trobe University
+Associate Professor in Public Health, School of Psychology and Public Health,

 Deborah Gleeson is an Associate Professor in Public Health at La Trobe University, Australia where she leads the discipline of Health Practice and Management and teaches postgraduate subjects in health policy and health law.

 Deborah's research focuses on public health policy, particularly at national and international levels.
 Her main research focus is the interface between trade and investment agreements and public health, and she has a large number of peer-reviewed publications on this topic, covering a range of issues including access to affordable medicines, alcohol and tobacco policy, and food and nutrition.

 Her 2020 book with Professor Ronald Labonte, Trade Agreements and Public Health, provides an introduction to the topic for health policy makers, researchers and advocates.